NBISweden/workshop-reproducible-research/docs/tutorial_intro.md

 start a new container for this to work**.

 !!! attention
-    This usage of persistent conda environments should be considered an edge case of how you use Docker containers.
-We do this only to make it easier to run the course through Docker, but in general we do not advocate creating conda environments separate from the actual Docker container.
+    This usage of persistent Conda environments should be considered an edge case of how you use Docker containers.
+We do this only to make it easier to run the course through Docker, but in general we do not advocate creating Conda environments separate from the actual Docker container.

 Don't worry if you feel that this Docker stuff is a little confusing, it will become clearer in the [Docker tutorial](docker.md).
 However, the priority right